 - (a) Each year of service at the University accumulated in a tenure-track or tenured appointment, including periods designated as research release time, will count as one year of full-time credited service for a twelve-month sabbatical or a six-month sabbatical. - (b) In addition, at the time of the initial tenure-track or tenured appointment, a Member will receive credited service under whichever of the following options provides the Member with the largest number of years of credited service: - i) Years of service at Nipissing University accumulated in limited term appointments of at least twelve (12) months will be credited in the same way as years in tenure-track or tenured appointments for the purposes of sabbatical eligibility, up to a maximum of four (4) years credit.
-An interruption of two or more years in the sequence of limited term contracts will return the cumulative total years of credit to zero; or

-- ii) Years of service at Nipissing University accumulated in limited term appointments of nine (9) months or more and less than twelve (12) months will be credited in the same way as years in tenure-track or tenured appointments for the purposes of sabbatical eligibility, up to a maximum of two (2) years credit, as follows: two limited term appointments will receive one year of credit for a twelve-month sabbatical, while three or more limited term appointments will receive two years of credit for a twelve-month sabbatical or one year of credit for a six-month sabbatical.
-An interruption of two or more years in the sequence of limited term contracts will return the cumulative total years of credit to zero; or - iii) Years of service equivalent to a full-time academic appointment at Nipissing University and accumulated in appointments of at least twelve (12) months each will be credited from another institution for the purpose of sabbatical eligibility at the time of the Member's initial appointment to a maximum of two (2) years credit toward a twelve-month sabbatical or one (1) year's credit toward a six-month sabbatical; or - iv) Years of service at Nipissing University accumulated in CASBU appointments will be credited for the purposes of sabbatical eligibility as follows: the accumulation of the equivalent of two (2) years of full-time, normal workload (36 credits) will receive one years' credit for a twelve month sabbatical or for a six month sabbatical.
+An interruption of two or more years in the sequence of limited term contracts will return the cumulative total years of credit to zero; or - ii) Years of service at Nipissing University accumulated in limited term appointments of nine (9) months or more and less than twelve (12) months will be credited in the same way as years in tenure-track or tenured appointments for the purposes of sabbatical eligibility, up to a maximum of two (2) years credit, as follows: two limited term appointments will receive one year of credit for a twelve-month sabbatical, while three or more limited term appointments will receive two years of credit for a twelve-month sabbatical or one year of credit for a six-month sabbatical.
+An interruption of two or more years in the sequence of limited term contracts will return the cumulative total years of credit to zero; or - iii) Years of service equivalent to a full-time academic appointment at Nipissing University and accumulated in appointments of at least twelve (12) months each will be credited from another institution for the purpose of sabbatical eligibility at the time of the Member's initial appointment to a maximum of two (2) years credit toward a twelvementh sabbatical or one (1) year's credit toward a six-month sabbatical; or - iv) Years of service at Nipissing University accumulated in CASBU appointments will be credited for the purposes of sabbatical eligibility as follows: the accumulation of the equivalent of two (2) years of full-time, normal workload (36 credits) will receive one years' credit for a twelve-month sabbatical or for a six-month sabbatical. - (c) Members will be eligible to apply for and receive promotion during their sabbaticals.
+If so, they will be expected to comply with the application process as outlined in Article 26. - (d) The year that a Member is on sabbatical (six month or twelve month) will not be credited toward the next sabbatical.

-28.3 Twelve-Month Sabbaticals and Six-Month Sabbaticals
+29.3 Twelve-Month Sabbaticals and Six-Month Sabbaticals